Buffet got it right when he claimed that saying no is what makes you successful.

 Use these formulations with care because you don't want to give the other person false hope that your no could eventually turn into a yes.
 When your no is flexible and malleable, it can seem unreliable or dishonest.
 At the same time, it's reasonable to state that while the answer may be no today, things could change in the future.

 A simple referral can be a huge help for your counterpart.
-Introducing them to another person that can take over the job or that is even more suitable for the task can be worth taking your time, especially with people you work with long term.
+Introducing them to another person (and reduce yourself to the role of CC) that can take over the job or that is even more suitable for the task can be worth taking your time, especially with people you work with long term.

 Even suggesting another time in your own calendar can be a compromise you can agree on.
 If you get the same requests repeatedly, you can collect a document with your most common referrals (books, people, courses, etc.) to make it easier for you.
 If you want to learn how to connect two people, check out our blog post "How to introduce two people over email."